MAIVAN-ai/OrthoSkills-plugin/README.md

 ## Install

+To install:

+- In Claude Cowork, click Customize > Browse plugins > Personal > + > Add marketplace from GitHub

+- Enter MAIVAN-ai/OrthoSkills-plugin and click Sync

+- Click Install on the Orthoskills card

 In Cowork (or any Claude client that supports the plugin marketplace format):

 1. Add this repository as a marketplace source: